techplayz32/UxPlay/README.txt

 **-nh** Do not append "@_hostname_" at the end of the AirPlay server name.

+**-ble *filename*** Write a bluetooth LE service discovery advertisement to file *filename.\<pid\>* when uxplay starts.
+The file is removed when uxplay terminates. *An external script is required to actually broadcast the "beacon-type" bluetooth announcement, which is an alternative to DNS_SD ("Bonjour/Rendezvous") for service discovery.*

+**-bleIP *IPv4*** Supply a IPv4 network address XXX.XXX.XXX.XXX (on
+which clients can contact the UxPlay server), for use in the Bluetooth LE advertisement.
+(Use this option if uxplay fails to find an active local network IPv4 address, or does not choose the right one.).

 **-h265** Activate "ScreenMultiCodec" support (AirPlay "Features" bit
 42) for accepting h265 (4K/HEVC) video in addition to h264 video (1080p)
 in screen-mirror mode.
 When this option is used, two "video pipelines"